Configuration

 Broker configuration files

-The broker name determines the directory where the data files are stored.
+The broker name determines the directory where settings and component related data are stored.

 For example, to set the name of the broker with the companion broker